 Challenges arising through single-pilot operations

-In addition to internal factors, such as possible system errors in the aircraft, pilots must also take into account the external hazard factors for the planned flight when making decisions.
+In addition to internal factors, such as possible system errors in the aircraft, pilots must also consider the external hazard factors for the planned flight when making decisions.
 This begins with the current and future weather conditions (thunderstorms, wake vortices, icing) and extends across difficult terrain and high traffic density in the air as well as demanding take-off and landing conditions.

 Support through a virtual co-pilot